jconorgrogan/Building-a-benchmark-for-Theories-of-Everything/README.md

 # Building-a-benchmark-for-Theories-of-Everything

-# Building a Benchmark for Theories of Everything

 We need rigorous benchmarks to evaluate 'Theories of Everything'; else it's just vibes-based.
 Without objective metrics, we can't distinguish between elegant theories and elegant nonsense.
 This benchmark captures key dimensions: explanatory power, evidential support, predictive accuracy, computational efficiency, and adaptability to new observations.

 ## Theoretical Layer